Unstructured-IO/unstructured-api/README.md

 After the graceful period is over if server is still running, it is shutdown forcefully, cancelling all active requests and sending empty responses to each of them.

 *Max lifetime requires gnu [timeout](https://www.gnu.org/software/coreutils/manual/html_node/timeout-invocation.html#timeout-invocation) to be installed, available by default on most linux systems.
-Downloadable on MacOS as gtimeout with gnu coreutils.*
+Downloadable on macOS as gtimeout with gnu coreutils.*

 ## :dizzy: Instructions for using the Docker image